ExaDigiT/Documentation/RAPS.rst

 - POWER_COST: number of US Dollars per KW.h consumed

-Racks and their content
+Jobs and their contents
 ^^^^^^^^^^^^^^^^^^^^^^^

-Here is an example of a file  raps/config/<mysupercomputer>/power.json for the Frontier supercomputer:
+Here is an example of a file  raps/config/<mysupercomputer>/scheduler.json for the Frontier supercomputer:

  .. literalinclude:: raps/scheduler.json
   :language: shell